aerique/aiweb/README.md

  - Compile the Isolate submodule and make sure the path is correct in config.py

+ - Run these commands to create the databases:
+   - $ ./manage.py migrate
+   - $ ./manage.py migrate --database=matchmaker

+ - Matchmaker uses a separate database so that it can run on a separate server

  - Run all of the following in separate terminals:

    - $ ./manage.py runserver